Click on the + plus symbols below to view the full program element and session descriptions in detail.

 It is known from practice that the quality of soybeans and soybean extraction meal can vary greatly.
 This applies even more so to the subsequent processing steps and their effect on quality parameters.
 These variations in quality are a serious challenge not only for feed production and for the resulting animal feed, but also the food industry.
 In this workshop, representatives from the fields of product analysis, soy treatment and plant configuration will discuss the challenges and possible solutions.

-- Soybean processing - Basics and Problems from Practice; Wolf-Carsten Wohlers, Amandus Kahl
+- Soybean processing - Basics and Problems from Practice; Wolf-Carsten Wohlers, Amandus Kahl, Germany

-- Food Extrusion with Soya-based Materials; Natasa Taseski, Wenger Manufacturing
+- Food Extrusion with Soya-based Materials; Natasa Taseski, Wenger Manufacturing, USA

 Agronomy, physiology, and agrotechnology